rgrempel/elm-web-api/README.md

 # elm-web-api

 The purpose of this package is to expose various standard web APIs to Elm, or document where they are already exposed.
 By "web APIs" I basically mean the kind of things that are listed on Mozilla's various Web APIs pages, e.g.

 * https://developer.mozilla.org/en-US/docs/Web/API
 * https://developer.mozilla.org/en-US/docs/WebAPI
 * https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference

 Essentially, they are various facilities available in a Javascript web environment.
 In order for Elm to use such facilities, it is necessary to write "native" code.
-So, I'm plugging away at it -- this is a work in progress.
+So, I'm plugging away at it -- this is a work in progress, but if it is useful to you, that would be great.

 ## Contents